 Kaido Haagen, Arne Maasik, Kalle Veesaar, Ken Juks

-The Tallinn TV tower is the highest building in Estonia.
+Tallinn TV tower is the highest building in Estonia.
 It was constructed between 1975–1980 as a part of a large building programme for the Moscow Olympic Games sailing regatta held in Tallinn.
-A decade later the TV Tower, became a symbol of Estonia’s regained independence as it was defended by local activists who were besieged there by Soviet soldiers.
+A decade later the TV Tower became a symbol of Estonia’s regained independence as it was defended by local activists who were besieged there by Soviet soldiers.

 In 2009, KOKO architects won the competition for the renovation of the tower.
-In the past, it had mostly been the restaurant floor of the tower that had been open to the public, but the new design set out to create a complex center of entertainment and leisure.
-One of the most significant changes was redesigning the entrance area.
+Before, most of the tower, apart from the restaurant floor, was closed to the public.
+The new design set out to create an entertainment and leisure centre.
+One of the most significant changes was made by redesigning the main entrance.
 The old canopy and pools were replaced by a modern entrance with slanted surfaces where the museum exhibition also starts.

-In the interior of the tower, both the lower floors as well as the upper restaurant and exhibition floors were redesigned.
-The interior design is inspired by the techno-aesthetic of the 1960s and 1970s.
-The modern color and lighting solutions and the special designs for the furnishings create an air of being in a time capsule.
-When it comes to the restaurant floor, the design focuses on the comfort of the guests and allows them to fully enjoy the views.
-On the upper floor of the exhibition visitors can individually interact with robots with touch screens and motion sensors.
+The image of interiors both on the lower floors as well as the restaurant and exhibition floors high up the tower was redesigned.
+The interior design is inspired by the 1960s and 1970s science fiction aesthetic.
+The modern colour and lighting solutions along with the special designs of the furnishings create a feeling of being in a time capsule.
+The restaurant floor design is focused on the comfort of the guests and allows them to fully enjoy the vistas of Tallinn and its surroundings.
+On the exhibition floor visitors can individually interact with robots with touch screens and motion sensors.

-KOKO architects have converted the Tallinn TV Tower from a Soviet era techno-structure into a modern entertainment center.
-The restaurant, cinema and the exhibition spaces invite visitors to spend a stimulating and enjoyable day in the TV tower while taking in the spectacular views of Tallinn.
+KOKO architects have converted Tallinn TV Tower from a Soviet era techno-structure into a modern entertainment centre.
+The restaurant, cinema and the exhibition spaces invite visitors to spend a stimulating and enjoyable day in the TV tower confronted by the spectacular views of Tallinn.